 Exporting Root Credentials and Root Flag

-With this password, I exported the root credentials from passpie.
-We are able to confirm the root user’s password as p7qfAZt4_A1xo_0x.
+.
+We are able to confirm the root user’s password as p7qfAZt4_A1xo_0x

 Upon successful authentication as root, I found the final flag.

-and we’ve got our final flag 5acf19dabe402006c6744912d180b243.
+and we’ve got our final flag 5acf19dabe402006c6744912d180b243

 This blog post is part of a series on practical approaches to cybersecurity.
 Stay tuned for more updates and insights into the fascinating world of ethical hacking and cybersecurity best practices.